Strategic Coalition for Data Pricing in IoT Data Markets: Introduction

-As a main contribution, we develop a \emph{novel cooperation protocol}, termed multi-agent joint policy (MAJP), in an IoT data market that enables devices to maximize their value of participation in coalition.
-We explore the characteristics of the formulated MAJP problem, which is intractable due to binary constraints and coupling of variables.
-Therein, we devise a game-theoretic mechanism that offers a distributed solution of MAJP problem where the proposed approach reinforces data sellers into collaboration for data trading with the objective to minimize the information leakage in a distrusted IoT data market.
-The proposed mechanism of distributed coalition game captures the properties of information leakage, value of collaboration and the opportunity costs during the coalition formation.
-In doing so, we first highlight the \textit{tension between data sellers and the data market over offered pricing and issues due to information leakage.} Then, we offer a distributed solution to overcome the presented challenges.
+\rv{As a main contribution, we develop a \emph{novel cooperation protocol}, termed multi-agent joint policy (MAJP), in an IoT data market that enables devices to maximize their value of participation in the coalition.
+This avoids the situation in which devices compete with each other, thereby possibly leading to leakage of statistical information about the data to be traded on the market.
+We first highlight the \textit{tension between data sellers and the data market over offered pricing and issues due to information leakage}, and then offer a distributed solution to overcome the presented challenges.
+In doing so, we first explore the characteristics of the formulated MAJP problem, which is intractable due to binary constraints and the coupling of variables.
+Therein, we devise a game-theoretic mechanism that offers a simplified, distributed solution to the MAJP problem where the proposed approach reinforces data sellers into collaboration for data trading with the objective of minimizing information leakage in a distrusted IoT data market.
+The proposed mechanism of distributed coalition games captures the properties of information leakage, the value of collaboration and the opportunity costs during the coalition formation.
 We show the developed solution is of low-complexity, with convergence guarantees.
-To that end, we derive stability conditions of the coalition game following the developed distributed coalition formation mechanism based on the merge-and-split algorithm \cite{apt2009generic} to realize trusted IoT data market.
-Finally, through a sequence of numerical evaluations, we show the efficacy of our proposed mechanism.
+To that end, we derive stability conditions of the coalition game following the developed distributed coalition formation mechanism based on the merge-and-split algorithm \cite{apt2009generic} to realize a trusted IoT data market.
+Finally, through a sequence of numerical evaluations, we show the efficacy of our proposed mechanism.}

 The rest of the paper is organized as follows.
 Section \ref{sec:preliminaries} provides preliminaries, introduces a truthful IoT data market model and defines device data type.
 Section \ref{sec:problem formulation} develops the underlying utility models and presents the problem formulation as an optimization problem to obtain a multi-agent joint policy (MAJP) in a distributed coalition setting.
 Section \ref{sec: market design} develops the market design and proposes a coalition game solution to the MAJP problem with complexity analysis.
 Section \ref{sec:simulations} provides the performance evaluation of the proposed approach and shows comparative analysis with the competitive baselines.
 Finally, Section \ref{sec:conclusion} concludes this work.